braveendran27/OCV_2_Proj3/README.md

 Train and Infer Models
 ./yolov3trainandInfer.sh  : This will run the yolov3 training and inference and results will be stored inside the output folder within yolov3 folder
 ./yolov4trainandInfer.sh  : This will run the yolov4 training and inference and results will be stored inside the output folder within yolov4 folder

+Outputs
+youtube video link for yolov3 :  https://youtu.be/oqlY9-pTRk8
+youtube video link for yolov4 :   https://youtu.be/sTtuOE47zQk
+the jpeg outputs are in the repo iteself
+Best Weights file for Yolov3 and Yolov4 : https://drive.google.com/file/d/1yiLYuLtJJszUeeSDFy3SQKACYU04g6HJ/view?usp=sharing